-This is a pretty obvious one, like a hotel there is nothing worse than been in the middle of nowhere or even in a questionable area where you don’t feel safe.
+This is a pretty obvious one, like a hotel there is nothing worse than being in the middle of nowhere or even in a questionable area where you don’t feel safe.

-Always double-check the location and do the research of the area.
-Also check the reviews from previous guests, there may be comments about the area and general facilities.
+Always double-check the location and do the research on the area.
+Also, check the reviews from previous guests, there may be comments about the area and general facilities.

-It’s NOT A Hotel So Check The Facilities Carefully
+It Is NOT A Hotel So Checks The Facilities Carefully

-It not a hotel, so there’s no reception or any on-site assistance.
-When I was using AirBnB I always needed WiFi and a washing machine.
+It is not a hotel, so there’s no reception or any on-site assistance.
+When I was using Airbnb I always needed WiFi and a washing machine.
 By using the search filter functions you can narrow the search down to what you need.

-Really, It’s your responsible to check the facilities listed very carefully and read the description of the property.
+Really, It’s your responsibility to check the facilities listed very carefully and read the description of the property.
 Even confirm with the host about the facilities.

 Read The Previous Reviews